 The Write Place: Services include free consultations in writing, ESOL support, reading, and public speaking to improve students writing, communication, and reading comprehension skills across the academic curriculum.

-Targeted Events: Individual events that are intended to help overcome common barriers and better prepare specific groups of students for college success by bringing them together with relevant campus resources.
-Targeted groups include corequisite, the first time in college, first-generation, and Student Success Institute, students.
+Targeted Events: Individual events intended to help overcome common barriers and better prepare specific groups of students for college success by bringing them together with relevant campus resources.
+Targeted groups include corequisite, first-time in college, first-generation, and Student Success Institute, students.

 Information Literacy Instruction: Librarian-led sessions designed to support the development of skills necessary to identify, find, evaluate, and apply information effectively, as well as navigate the resources available at Lone Star College.
 This service is also available in both asynchronous and synchronous online formats.